machbarschaft/machbarschaft/README.md

 ### Roadmap MACHBARSCHAFT

 <i>Note: This section is still work in progress.
 It hasn't been translated into English yet, and formulations are still being improved.
-Please check back later for a translation.</i>
+Please check back later again.</i>

 #### Phase 1: BUILD + LAUNCH